sayar/RedisMVA/module5_redis_python_node/README.md

 We can see that the `client.get` function callback takes the standard `err` as the first parameter and the value of the key as the second parameter, in our case we call this `count`.

 If the `count` variable is defined, we know we got the data and can quickly return it to the user.
-Otherwise we'll have to actually run the query on MongoDB.
+Otherwise, we'll have to run the query on MongoDB.

 Finally the entire `cached_query.js` looks like the following: